Mental Health Counseling

 Criteria for Applying to be a Mentor

-Any professional with a passion for helping others achieve their personal and professional goals may apply to be a mentor through the Counseling Speaks Mentorship Program.
+Any professional with a passion for helping others achieve their personal and professional goals may apply to be a mentor through the Mentorship Program.
 This may be a licensed clinician or counselor, a teacher, a social worker, or anyone else with a passion for helping others live their best lives.

-counseling speaks is available to meet the needs of your next speaking engagement.
+Available to meet the needs of your next speaking engagement.
 We have a library of customizable presentations and team of experienced facilitators prepared to work with you every step of the way.
 The focus and length of our speaking engagements can be tailored to meet the needs of both you and your audience.
 Presentations may vary in form from a simple roundtable discussion to traditional lecture or a full-blown workshop with open discussion and breakout groups.
 Due to the wide variety of topics available, we ask that you contact us with your specific needs so that we may work together to develop a presentation that is right for you.
 Sample presentation topics include but are not anywhere near limited to:

 DASA Approved DUI Services